Home » Engineering » electronic & communication engineering » All about Radio (wireless) broadcasting,Transmission and reception

 REASONS OF ERRORS IN COMMUNICATION SYSTEM

-When a distortion occurs in the received message, an error is said to have occurred.
+We say an error has occurred when the received message becomes distorted.
 The distortion may be a frequency, phase or any other distortion.

 There are following reasons which produce errors: